anasalkhateeb08-jpg/infoprods/src/content/blog/meal-prep-tools-tips-complete-guide.md

 ### Instant Pot Batch Cooking

-**Proteins:** Whole chickens, chicken breasts for shredding, pork shoulder, pot roast—all cook dramatically faster under pressure while staying tender and flavorful.
+**Proteins:** Whole chickens, chicken breasts for shredding, pot roast—all cook dramatically faster under pressure while staying tender and flavorful.

 **Grains and legumes:** Dried beans (no soaking required!) cook in 25-40 minutes.
 Brown rice cooks in 22 minutes.
 Quinoa cooks in 1 minute (plus natural pressure release).
 The ability to cook these staples faster than stovetop or rice cooker while you focus on other prep is invaluable.